WELCOME TO

 you like a daylily that really demands attention from across the garden,

-may we suggest our introduction of All Hands On Deck?
-Here there are several clumps at the
+may we suggest our introduction of All Hands On

-is in bloom as she demands attention.
+her when she is in bloom as she demands attention.

 The